dreamingspires/site/content/portfolio/project_spotlight_auction_scraper.md

 params:
   author: "Edd Salkield"
   img_caption: "/assets/portfolio/project_spotlight_auction_scraper/blog_banner.jpg"
   description: "Auction Scraper is a CLI app built for scraping auction houses like ebay, liveauctioneers, etc., to provide researchers with a complete picture of auctions running for a particular entity of interest.
-DreamingSpires develops high quality CLI applications for research projects at all stages and scales."
+Dreaming Spires develops high quality CLI applications for research projects at all stages and scales."
 ---

 <img src="/assets/portfolio/project_spotlight_auction_scraper/blog_banner.jpg" alt="">